gear-foundation/academy/docs/03-intermediate/01-course-content.md

 # Course content

-This course serves as a continuation of the basic course and delves deeper into the implementation of programs using Gear technologies.
+This course serves as a continuation of the [basic course](https://academy.gear.foundation/courses/basic_course), delving deeper into the implementation of programs using [Gear](https://gear-tech.io/) technologies.
 Specifically, it focuses on how programs can communicate with each other, receive and process requests, and handle scenarios where one party does not respond.

 The course material is structured into three sections: